The Bay Run Around Iron Cove

 1. King George Park

-Assuming you’ve parked your car at King George Park, or you got off the bus on Victoria Road south of the Iron Cove Bridge, head straight to the foreshore of King George Park to commence the walk.
+Assuming you’ve parked at King George Park or arrived by bus on Victoria Road just south of the Iron Cove Bridge, head straight to the foreshore of King George Park to start your walk.

 King George Park foreshore in Rozelle